dikortis/LetsTalkETC/Episodes/Episode_15.md

-hardware in your gate language at youth so but now that computers are faster than we can now you enjoy functional programming but now that that begs the question so is
+hardware in your gate language at youth so but now that computers are faster than we can now you enjoy functional programming but now that begs the question so is